JamesRichards07/Bug-Tracker/README.md

 ### User Login
 User login using "localhost:3000/users/login"

 Enter the following in a JSON format:
     1. email
     2. password

 ### Serach for User or Bug by id
-Search using "localhost:3000/users/<user.id>" or "localhost:3000/bugs/<bug id>"
+Search using "localhost:3000/users/user.id" or "localhost:3000/bugs/bug.id"

 ### Update User or Bug
-Update information using "localhost:3000/users/<user id>" or "localhost:3000/bugs/<bug id>" Enter the following in a JSON format:
+Update information using "localhost:3000/users/user.id" or "localhost:3000/bugs/bug.id"

+Enter the following in a JSON format:
-    1. <name of field being updated>: <new value>
+    1. field-name-being-updated: new-value

 ### Delete User
-Delete user and user login information using "localhost:3000/users/<user to be deleted user.id>" Enter the following in a JSON format:
+Delete user and user login information using "localhost:3000/users/user.id-to-be-deleted"

+Enter the following in a JSON format:
-    1. email: <user to be deleted email>
+    1. email: user.email-to-be-deleted

 ### New Bug
 Create a new bug with a POST request to "localhost:3000/bugs"

 Enter the following in a JSON format:
-    1. description - what the bug is or what needs to be done
+    1. description - What the bug is or what needs to be done
-    2. application - source of program where the bug exits
+    2. application - Source of program where the bug exits
-    3. bugImage (nullable) - image/screen shot (jpeg or png) to compliment description.
+    3. bugImage (nullable) - Image/screen shot (jpeg or png) to compliment description.
 Limited to 5mb.
     4. submitter - user.id who submitted the bug
     5. processor (nullable) - user.id who is working on the bug (assigned by a supervisor or manager)

 ### Delete Bug
-Delete bug and any images attached using "localhost:3000/bugs/<bug.id>"
+Delete bug and any images attached using "localhost:3000/bugs/bug.id"

 # Known issues
 1. Patch - After user is verfied no restrictions exists when editing the fields.
-5. Patch - needs error handling when user.id or bug.id is not provided.
+5. Patch - Needs error handling when user.id or bug.id is not provided.
 8. Deleting Users - Will delete user login even if user.id doesn't match anything.
-9. Check authorization does not confirm JWT agaist header email information.
+9. Check authorization does not confirm JWT against header email information.
 Meaning as long as a valid JWT token is generated another manager or supervisor email could be used in the header to alter sensistive information.